-There was a time when boot knives were only worn by cowboys.
+There was a time when boot knives or camping knives were only worn by cowboys.
 Thankfully, those times are long gone.
 Today virtually anyone can carry this handy tool wherever they go.

 But are boot knives as useful as they were back in the cowboy days?

 For hunters, boot knives offer extra protection and are easy to reach.
 That being said, there are many reasons why wearing a boot knife will be beneficial.
 To enjoy the benefits that a boot knife offers you must first learn how to wear a boot knife.

 But before I get into the how of wearing a boot knife it is important I first explore some of the factors that will influence how you wear one.

 But If you are in hurry I will recommend you to watch this video about how to wear boot knives :